 Elijah held his hand against his swollen jaw and marched into the kitchen.
 “Mother, I’m going to Fort Jezreel, and I won’t be back for supper.”

 Her jet-black eyes widened.
 “But, son!
 The queen’s men.
-Your father’s friends saved you, but we don’t know anyone at the fort.”
+Your father’s friends rescued you, but we don’t know anyone at the fort.”

 Sheerah looked up.
 “You can’t leave now, Lijah.
 It’s almost the Day of Trumpets.”

-Elijah plopped down on the goatskin between his brother and father.
-He chomped on bread and olives.
-“While I’m on the road, maybe I’ll discover David’s greatest moment.”
+His mother rolled her eyes.
+Elijah plopped down between his brother and father and chomped on bread and olives.
+“Maybe I’ll discover David’s greatest moment.”

-Tears streamed down his mother’s cheeks.
-She looked full into Elijah’s face.
+His mother looked full into Elijah’s face.
 “But the fort.
 The king.
 You’re only a boy.”
-She sobbed.
-“My baby.”

 Sheerah slipped her arm into his.
-“Does my baby brother think he’s David, the shepherd lad, visiting the field of battle?”
+“Does my little brother think he’s David, the shepherd lad, visiting the field of battle?”

 “Oh, yeah.
 That’s me, Sheers.
 I just can’t find my trusty sling and five smooth stones.
-Dad, you still got that old goatskin?”
+Dad, you still got that old goatskin robe?”

 “Huh!
 You don’t want that, son.
 Moths found it.
 I hung it out in the shed.”

-While a crested lark warbled its familiar “whee-whee-wheeoo,” he jogged past the well out toward the vineyard.
+He trotted out the door into the dim light of dawn.
+A crested lark warbled its familiar whee-whee-wheeoo.
+He jogged past the well out toward the vineyard.
 Behind the wine building, he opened the door to the shed in the donkey pen and found his father’s old cloak of goatskins sewn together with the hair turned out.
-He went back in the house and shrugged into the skin.
+He felt several bare spots where moths had eaten the hair, went back in the house and shrugged into the skin.